 We support the Kindergarten in East Timor established by the Balibo House Trust in memory of the five Australian journalists who died there in 1975.
-Shirley Shackleton is a local resident who has actively fought to discover the truth about the death of her husband, Greg.
-Shirley is a member of the Trust with other families of the Balibo 5.
+We are very proud to contribute to the ongoing strengthening of the local community and to date, have raised more than \$10,000 for the children of Balibo.

 Our children are introduced to philanthropy through our association with Balibo Kindergarten.
-We raise money at the end of each term when children are invited to wear a dress up from home and bring a gold coin donation to support the children of Balibo.
+We raise money at the end of each Term when children are invited to wear a dress up from home and bring a gold coin donation to support the children of Balibo.

-Concerns | Our commitment to ongoing improvement
+Concerns | Our Commitment to Lifelong Learning

 We are committed to ongoing quality improvement and feedback from families plays a vital role in helping us to achieve this.
 We aim for all families to feel welcome to share concerns at any time.
+Sharing your experience supports us to learn and plan effectively for the future.